Twitter shares hit biggest one-day gain as ad sales surge

 “Twitter continues to ‘do a lot with a little.’
 User growth is lackluster, but the company is eking out more from current users," said Jim Cridlin, global head of innovation at WPP's Mindshare media buying agency.

-Twitter said the number of its daily active users rose by 9 percent year-on-year, weaker than an 11 percent jump in the previous quarter and its slowest growth rate in two years.
+Twitter said the number of its daily active users rose by nine per cent year-on-year, weaker than an 11 per cent jump in the previous quarter and its slowest growth rate in two years.
 The company does not disclose the total number of daily users.